bigchaindb/bigchaindb-driver/README.rst

 Install
 ----------

-We recommend you use a virtual environment for running `bigchaindb-driver`, to install and update using `pip`:
+We recommend you use a virtual environment to install and update to the latest stable version using `pip`:

 .. code-block:: text